FOR IMMEDIATE RELEASE

-The Foundation’s Community Salmon Program supports thousands of volunteers who give countless hours each year to monitor watersheds, develop and implement habitat rehabilitation projects, and educate communities about the watershed conservation and protection of salmon.
-The Program requires community groups to find matching funds for projects from community partners.
+The Foundation’s Community Salmon Program supports community groups, volunteers and First Nations across the province.
+All give countless hours each year to monitor watersheds, develop and implement habitat rehabilitation projects, and educate communities about the conservation and protection of salmon.
+The program requires grantees to find matching funds for projects.
+On average, grantees raise an additional six dollars for every dollar they receive through additional fundraising for donations of in-kind and money at the community level.

 About the Pacific Salmon Foundation: